-- 4.8 EFRAG suggests that for the expense-generating transfers in scope of this project, this conditional uncertainty would play a role in measurement, not in recognition.
-This implies that, in certain circumstances, the initial accrual could be reversed. - 4.9 In relation to the expense-generating transfers, the risk of reversal may be mitigated by the fact that they, for probably the most part, are non-voluntary. - 4.10 In relation to the income-generating transfers, EFRAG understands that some have a preference for asymmetrical recognition of assets and liabilities.
+- 4.7 If this condition is incorporated in the recognition, the entity would not start recognising the liability until the threshold is reached in that case the outcome would differ from the proposed treatment of the 'certain' levy.
+If instead the uncertainty is incorporated in the measurement, the entity would still start recognising the levy from the same date and would reflect the likelihood of meeting the threshold in the amount of the provision. - 4.8 EFRAG suggests that for the expense-generating transactions transfers in scope of this project, this conditional uncertainty would play a role in measurement, not in recognition.
+This implies that, in certain circumstances, the initial accrual could be reversed. - 4.9 In relation to the expense-generating transactionstransfers, the risk of reversal may be mitigated by the fact that they, for probably the most part, are non-voluntary. - 4.10 In relation to the income-generating transactionstransfers, EFRAG understands that some have a preference for asymmetrical recognition of assets and liabilities.
 This asymmetrical recognition would follow from the application of prudence.
 The implication would be to maintain an essential role for control in relation to the recognition of asset. - 4.11 On the other side, control of the resource may occur at any moment, and earlier than the payment date in the absence of an identifiable performance-related condition, a model based only on control as the sole driver of recognition would lead to an immediate recognition of the income.
 This outcome occurs under IPSAS 23 and has raised concerns.
 The IPSAS has published a Consultation Document where it is suggesting as one possible alternative that all stipulations are considered to be like performance-related conditions.
-EFRAG observes that this option would result in practice to apply IFRS 15 requirements to ToEEV income-generating transfers. - 4.12 EFRAG has identified two possible alternatives: - a) the first one is to apply a symmetrical approach under which the societal benefit takes precedence over the control notion.
-Under this alternative, in some circumstances entities would start to recognise income (and assets) at an earlier date than under the revised Conceptual Framework.
-In this alternative, the uncertainty about receiving the resource would be incorporated in the measurement; - b) the second is to require a certain probability threshold as a condition to recognise income (and assets) for income-generating transfers under step two and three.
+EFRAG observes that this option would result in practice to apply IFRS 15 requirements to ToEEV income-generating transactionstransfers. - 4.12 EFRAG has identified two possible alternatives: - a) the first one is to apply a symmetrical approach under which the societal benefit takes precedence over the control notion.
+Under this alternative, in some circumstances entities would start to recognise income (and assets) at an earlier date than under normal requirements the revised Conceptual Framework.
+In this alternative, the uncertainty about receiving the resource would be incorporated in the measurement; - b) the second is to require a certain probability threshold as a condition to recognise income (and assets) for income-generating transactions-transfers under step two and three.
 This would introduce an element of asymmetry in the model which would reflect a notion of asymmetrical prudence.
-The threshold could be more or less high 'probable', 'more likely than not' or 'not unlikely' and would introduce an element of judgment and a risk of inconsistent application.
+The threshold could be more or less high - 'probable', 'more likely than not' or 'not unlikely' - and would introduce an element of judgment and a risk of inconsistent application.